 Various versions of Tiger Woods’ golf swing have dominated the world of golf ever since he burst onto the scene with a record-breaking 12 shot victory in the 1997 Masters.

 Injuries and the passage of time may have blunted Tiger’s competitiveness at the highest level.
-But the features of the swing with which he reigned supreme in the game remain key elements in the methods of those champions such as Brooks Koepka and Dustin Johnson who have followed in his footsteps.
+But the features of the elite golf swing mechanics with which he reigned supreme in the game remain key elements in the methods of those champions such as Brooks Koepka and Dustin Johnson who have followed in his footsteps.

 For a Detailed Video Analysis of the Tiger Woods Golf Swing Click Here Now